Cell Biology & Anatomical Sciences

 Master’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in cell biology and anatomical sciences made a median starting salary of $33,500 per year.
+Data from the U.S. Department of Education shows that cell biology and anatomical sciences students who graduated in 2015-2017 with a master’s degree made a median starting salary of $33,500 per year.
 During this timeframe, most salaries fell between $33,500 (25th percentile) and $33,500 (75th percentile).

 Salaries According to BLS